 No attorney will take the case they won’t even look into it!
 All remedies filed up to DC.
 Bivens filled now waiting defendants to be served.
 We have substantial evidence the member of staff was dismissed due to misconduct.
 My friend desperately needs help to bring this lawsuit to court.
 None of...
 Read more »

 Am I in trouble for Fraud if I leave the founder role in the small group?
 I'm one of the founder who DOESN'T have any access to the money.
 There is about $7,000 in total and money comes from people and sponsors.
-Money is used to put up the website and set up something for member to talk on as well...
+Money is used to put up the website and set up something for member to talk...
 Read more »

 Your question is not clear.
 If you are saying that $7000 is missing from the group, then you could be charged with fraud if they can show that you took the money.
 If they cannot show that you can access to the money, then you probably won't be charged.
 Of course, if you helped someone take the...Read more »

 It is hard to give a definitive answer.
 The general rule is you have a right to confront your accusers.
 However, there are exceptions to this rule.
 The rules of evidence where the case is brought will govern.
 It can depend on the type of case it is, and the nature of the facts surrounding the...Read more »